trek10inc/generative-ai-curriculum/SaaS/lab01-bedrock-introduction/README.md

 ### Step 2: Clone this repository

-> ℹ️ Note: In SageMaker Studio, you can open a "System Terminal" to run these commands by clicking File > New > Terminal
+> ℹ️ N.B.
+In SageMaker Studio, you can open a "System Terminal" to run these commands by clicking File > New > Terminal

 Clone this repository to your notebook instance.
 This can be done by running the following command in a terminal:
 ```bash